alexa-games/litexa/docs/book/testing.md

 ```

-And gere is its test output again:
+And here is its test output again:

 ```shell
 ✔ utils.test.js, 1 tests passed